Konex/asp.net-mvc/unit-of-work-repository/UNIT-OF-WORK-AND-REPOSITORY.md

         return (IRepository<T>)_repositories[type];
     }

-Make sure you implement the Dispose method so Unity can call it when an http request ends.
+Make sure you implement the Dispose so Unity can call it when an http request ends.

 	// Technically, we don't need an overloaded version of Dispose in here unless
 	// your unit of work class accesses resources through unmanaged code, then